Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 otherwise the public key used belongs to the service operator.

-The signature itself is computed over a `TreeHeadTBS` structure, which incorporates long-term log configuration as well as the log's current state:
+The signature itself is computed over a `TreeHeadTBS` structure, which incorporates the log's current state as well as long-term log configuration:

 ~~~ tls
 enum {